pts/pdfsizeopt/README.txt

 ^^^^^^^^^^^^^^^^^^^^^
 pdfsizeopt is a program for converting large PDF files to small ones.
-More specifically, pdfsizeopt is a free, cross-platform command-line application (for Linux, Mac OS X, Windows and Unix) and a collection of best practices to optimize the size of PDF files, with focus on PDFs created from TeX and LaTeX documents. pdfsizeopt is written in Python, so it is a bit slow, but it offloads some of the heavy work to its faster (C, C++ and Java)
+More specifically, pdfsizeopt is a free, cross-platform command-line application (for Linux, macOS, Windows and Unix) and a collection of best practices to optimize the size of PDF files, with focus on PDFs created from TeX and LaTeX documents. pdfsizeopt is written in Python, so it is a bit slow, but it offloads some of the heavy work to its faster (C, C++ and Java)